cran/bama/README.md

     devtools::install_github("umich-cphds/bama", build_opts = c())

+The Github version may contain new features or bug fixes not yet present on CRAN, so if you are experiencing issues, you may want to try the Github version of the package.

-If you wish to install the package via devtools, you will need a C++ compiler installed.
+If you wish to install the package via `devtools`, you will need a C++ compiler installed.
 This can be accomplished by installing Rtools on Windows and Xcode on MacOS.